Espergærde: Summer holiday area and railway town

 Between 1841 and 1847, a celebration recalling the beginning of Provinsialstænderne (Provincial Estates) was held each May 28th.
 Similar celebrations are held in other towns.
 Originally, this was a celebration of the Radical Party's candidate, ship broker N.P.
 Kinck's victory over the Conservative Party's candidate in the Helsingør elections, January 8, 1841 in the Provincial Representatives' Council (Estates) of the Danish Islands.
 Egebæksvang was elected as the location partly because of requests from rural residents.
 The first celebration brought together 5–6000 people from the area as well as Helsingør by Hvidestensbakken (White Stone Hill) in the forest, and celebrations continued here subsequently.
 During Treårskrigen (Three Year War), 1848-1850 in the Dutchies Slesvig-Holstein no celebrations took place and from 1852 the celebrations were renewed, but at this point in time rather honouring the June 5 1849 constitution; A stone monument commemorating the constitution was raised in the forest.
 The celebrations were held annually until 1855, when the forest was used for parties for different purposes like building a harbour for the fishermen in Snekkersten and Espergærde etc. The different celebrations attracted summer holiday guests to the area, including people from Copenhagen.

 A steam boat line was expanded to the north and from 1877 the steam boat made stops in Copenhagen and the villages along the coast: Skovshoved and Bellevue Beach, Tårbæk, Skodsborg, Vedbæk, Rungsted, Humlebæk, Snekkersten, Helsingør as well as Helsingborg in Sweden.
 The same year a regular post route began operating from Helsingør to Snekkersten, Skotterup and Egebæksro (on the fringes of the forest of Egebæksvang just south of the small Egebækken stream, running into The Øresund).
 The post coastline stopped after a short time but the summer holiday visitors continued to arrive in greater numbers.

 Until the 1870s the visitors came mainly on day trips to the forest and the beach, but according to the Law of Business Enterprise (næringsloven) of 1857, private house owners were allowed to rent out their homes to lodge and board visitors.
-The locals would rent out their homes and move to storage sheds, staples and other adjacent buildings during the summer.
+The locals would rent out their homes and move to storage sheds, stables and other adjacent buildings during the summer.
 Consequentially, summer cottages started to be built in areas close to the coast, the oldest being "Mary Hill" from 1848, the next "Hostruphus", built as a national gift in 1870 for the poet Christian Hostrup.
 During the 1870s and 1880s, the coastal area between Egebæksvang and Øresund became one of the most popular places for Copenhagen summer holiday visitors, and by 1880 a large part of the coast was already filled with summer cottages.